qualisys/paf-anybody-example/README.md

    - Wiki and user forum on https://anyscript.org/
 2. Open PAF AnyBody Example
    - Inside, you will find 3 walking gait examples for the IOR, CAST, and Sport marker sets.
 Open the '01 John Doe' tree, and then select '2023-11-14_IOR'.
    - Click 'Start Processing.'
-It generate an IOR folder in the current session containing all the necessary AnyBody scripts for this session.
+It will generate an IOR folder in the current session containing all the necessary AnyBody scripts for this session.
    - Locate the '2023-11-14_IOR' folder and right-click to select 'Open folder in explorer.'
    - You will find a folder named 'IOR' (for the CAST project, this folder would be named 'CAST,' and similarly for the Sport marker set).
 3. Running AnyBody software